-2° Financial institution: financial institution as referred to in Article 4(1)(26) of the CRR.
-Article 4(1)(26) of the CRR: Financial institution: An undertaking, other than an institution or a purely industrial holding company, the principal activity of which is to acquire holdings or to pursue one or more of the activities listed in points 2 to 12 and 15 of Appendix I to Directive 2013/36/EU, including an investment firm, a financial holding company, a mixed financial holding company, an investment holding company, a payment institution within the meaning of Directive (EU) 2015/2366 of the European Parliament and of the Council and an asset management company, but excluding insurance holding companies and mixed-activity insurance holding companies within the meaning of Article 212(1) (f) of Directive 2009/138/EC;
+2° .
+Financial institution: financial institution as referred to in Article 4(1)(26) of the CRR.

+Article 4(1)(26) of the CRR:

+Financial institution: An undertaking, other than an institution or a purely industrial holding company, the principal activity of which is to acquire holdings or to pursue one or more of the activities listed in points 2 to 12 and 15 of Appendix I to Directive 2013/36/EU, including an investment firm, a financial holding company, a mixed financial holding company, an investment holding company, a payment institution within the meaning of Directive (EU) 2015/2366 of the European Parliament and of the

+Council and an asset management company, but excluding insurance holding companies and mixed- activity insurance holding companies within the meaning of Article 212(1) (f) of Directive 2009/138/EC;

-Appendix I to the Capital Requirements Directive (CRD) LIST OF ACTIVITIES SUBJECT TO MUTUAL RECOGNITION
+Appendix I to the Capital Requirements Directive (CRD)55LIST OF ACTIVITIES SUBJECT TO MUTUAL RECOGNITION

 - 1. [...] - Lending, including consumer credit, loan agreements relating to immovable property, factoring (with or without recourse), financing of commercial transactions (including forfeiting). - 3.
 Financial leasing. - 4.
-Payment services as defined in Article 4(3) of Directive (EU) 2015/2366 of the European Parliament and of the Council.

-- Issuing and administering other means of payment (e.g. travellers' cheques and bankers' drafts) insofar as such activity is not covered by point 4.

-- 6. Guarantees and commitments.

-- 7. Trading for own account or for the account of customers in any of the following:

-- a. money market instruments (cheques, bills, certificates of deposit, etc.);

-- b. foreign exchange;

-- c. financial futures and options;
+Payment services as defined in Article 4(3) of Directive (EU) 2015/2366 of the European Parliament and of the Council56. - 5.
+Issuing and administering other means of payment (e.g. travellers' cheques and bankers' drafts) insofar as such activity is not covered by point 4. - 6.
+Guarantees and commitments. - 7.
+Trading for own account or for the account of customers in any of the following: - a. money market instruments (cheques, bills, certificates of deposit, etc.); - b. foreign exchange; - c. financial futures and options;

-- d. swaps and similar financial instruments;

-- e. securities;

-- 8. Participation in securities issues and the provision of services relating to such issues.

-- 9. Advice to businesses on capital structure, industrial strategy and related questions and advice as well as services relating to mergers and acquisitions.

-- 10. Money broking.

-- 11. Portfolio management and advice.

-- 12. Custody and administration of securities.
+- d. swaps and similar financial instruments; - e. securities; - 8.
+Participation in securities issues and the provision of services relating to such issues. - Advice to businesses on capital structure, industrial strategy and related questions and advice as well as services relating to mergers and acquisitions. - 10.
+Money broking. - 11.
+Portfolio management and advice. - 12.
+Custody and administration of securities. [...] - 13.
+Issuing electronic money. - 3°.
+Investment firm: an undertaking providing an investment service or performing an investment activity.

-- [...]

-- 13. Issuing electronic money.